joomla-collab/tricks-and-treats/README.md

 ## What we've been doing with our time (a.k.a. our amazing contributions)

 Take a look at our repositories at [https://github.com/joomla-collab](https://github.com/joomla-collab)

+Some already existing [https://gist.github.com/uglyeoin](gists) (short peices of code that aren't worthy of a repository).

 > # Templates